-This quick and easy curry is quite different from the usual fall squash dishes.
+This quick and easy Thai style sweet potato curry is quite different from the usual sweet potato dishes.
 Cooking the spices and aromatics first flavors the oil, which then infuses the whole dish.
 Smashing and tying the lemongrass stalk bruises it, releasing its distinctive flavor into the curry.

 1. Heat the oil in a wok or large sauté pan over a medium-high heat until it ripples.
 Add the cinnamon stick, cloves and chilies and cook until the cloves swell and pop and the chilies turn dark, about 1-2 minutes.
 Add the garlic and fresh ginger and fry, stirring gently until the garlic begins to turn a pale gold color.